karttur/machinelearning/_posts/2018/2018-02-11-machinelearning-pipeline.markdown

 #### Pipeline feature selection and regression

 In the <span class='LarsCVFeatureSelectPipeline'></span> function below, the feature selection and the regression are linked together in a pipeline.
-The function illustrates and explains how this is done, and how retrieve the parameters and results from each step.
+The function illustrates and explains how this is done, and how to retrieve the parameters and results from each step.

 ```
     def LarsCVFeatureSelectPipeline(self, plot=False):